RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Running on high resolution displays

 ES-DE fully supports high resolution displays such as 1440p, 4K, 6K, 8K, ultrawide monitors etc. But some emulators such as RetroArch will also run using the same resolution which may cause performance problems on slower machines or when using resource intensive shaders.
 Although some emulator cores will have options to set their internal resolution, they still need to be scaled up to the screen resolution.
-On Unix it's possible to start ES-DE with the `--resolution` option to set a lower screen resolution, which will also affect the emulators.
-But this is not really recommended as it's highly dependent on well-written graphics drivers for proper behavior.

-A better approach is to use the custom event scripts functionality to set a temporary resolution upon launching a game that will be reverted when returning to ES-DE.
+A solution to this is to use the custom event scripts functionality to set a temporary resolution upon launching a game that will be reverted when returning to ES-DE.
 Such a setup is detailed in [INSTALL-DEV.md](INSTALL-DEV.md#custom-event-scripts) for Unix, but should hopefully be possible to implement similarly on macOS and Windows.
+When going for this setup it's important that the setting _Run in background (while game is launched)_ is disabled or ES-DE may not be able to correctly switch to the emulator window when launching games.

 ## Input device configuration